William MacGregor: Newfoundland (1904–1909)

-He had been transferred in 1904 to Newfoundland Colony of which he was governor for five years.
-Here again his medical knowledge was most useful in the combating of tuberculosis which was then very prevalent in Newfoundland.
-He also did valuable work in dealing with the fisheries question, persuading the contending parties to refer the dispute to the Hague international tribunal which brought about an amicable settlement.

 During his term MacGregor saw a general election where two political parties were returned in equal number.
 The premier Sir Robert Bond sought a dissolution before the House had sat.
 MacGregor refused.
 At the House's first sitting, Bond made an unsuccessful motion to nominate a Speaker, then demanded a dissolution.
 Having suffered a defeat, Governor MacGregor suggested Bond should resign.
 Sir Edward Morris went to form a ministry, also suffered a majority defeat for chair.
 With a second general election, Morris was returned with a good majority.
 MacGregor's actions were approved by many authorities on the subject.

 Queensland (1909–1914)

 On 2 December 1909 MacGregor was appointed Governor of Queensland.

-MacGregor assisted in the inauguration of the University of Queensland, he agreed to the handing over of his residence Old Government House to be its first home, and one of his first acts as governor was to attend the dedication ceremony on 10 December 1909.
-He also became the first chancellor and took great pride in the early development of the university.
-MacGregor was also president of the Royal Geographical Society of Queensland.

 On Saturday, 28 June 1913, going to Townsville in northern Queensland, as a pioneer of tropical medicine himself, Governor MacGregor formally opened the new £2,757 two-storey building for the Institute of Tropical Medicine.
 The building (now heritage-listed) at Clifton Street was close and to the west of the general hospital.
 The Institute had been in existence for several years prior, and the Governor had visited the facility several times prior.

 He chaired the inaugural meeting of the Historical Society of Queensland in August 1913 and became its patron.

 MacGregor retired in July 1914 from the governorship.